-This year, CNOY is launching in select USA communities with a goal of building a lot of buzz and awareness for the CNOY cause, while successfully fundraising $100,000 in our first year.
+This year, CNOY is expanding in select USA communities with a goal of building a lot of buzz and awareness for the CNOY cause, while successfully fundraising $500,000 in our second year.

 Charity partners in the Coldest Night of the Year benefit from accessing our leadership and coaching, and our national turn-key event with its fundraising and promotion infrastructure that saves money on staff time, development costs, cash flow risk, insurance, receipting, and ongoing management.